hideckies/hermit/docs/tutorials/privilege-escalation-with-implant-beacon.md

 # 3. Generate an implant (beacon, windows/amd64/exe).
 Hermit > payload gen

-# 4. Transfer the implant to Windows victim machine and execute it.
+# 4. Transfer the implant to Windows victim machine and execute it as normal user (not administrator or system user).

 # Wait until the agent callbacks...